-The instructor and the teaching assistants' office hours are listed on the first page of the course syllabus.
+The instructor and the teaching assistant's office hours are listed on the first page of the course syllabus.
 If you cannot make the regular times, we will try our best to accommodate your request.
 Please note that we cannot arrange meetings with you on the weekends or outside normal business hours.

 Please make an appointment with the instructor before coming to office hours.
-Please choose a time and date in advance via Calendly (more details to be announced on Canvas).
+Please choose a time and date in advance via Calendly.